datanews/locator/README.md

 ## Deploy

 Locator is a browser application.
 Include the JS, CSS, and dependencies found in the `dist`.
-You can also use `bower` to install the dependencies.
+The `bundled` versions include dependencies.

 ```html
 <!doctype html>